-Schools are increasingly incorporating anti-police material into their curriculums.
-This is occurring in children as young as grammar school.
-Instead of teaching children to trust, and comply with lawful orders from police, children are subjected to a narrative of police being harmful and racist.
+Schools are increasingly incorporating anti-police materials into their curriculums.
+This occurs with children as young as grammar school.
+Instead of teaching children to trust and comply with lawful orders from the police, children are subjected to a narrative of the police being harmful and racist.
 This false and dangerous pedagogy must end before it does serious and lasting harm to our youth.

-Read below to see examples of anti-police bias in our schools and learn how you can stop it by voting in upcoming school board elections on May 18, 2021.
+Read below to see examples of anti-police bias in our schools and learn how you can stop it.

 Pro-Police School Board Candidates